1 July 2021

 Suddenly, plastic pollution could be taking on a whole new level of gravity and looks like it is going to reach a new audience, one that isn’t necessarily influenced by issues perceived as focused on the environment.

-Let’s look at two recent studies: 1) global study and campaign from WWF and the University of Newcastle in Australia, which revealed we may be ingesting as much as 5 grams of microplastic per week found in our food, water, and air and 2) another study reported in the US last week that people may be consuming up to 121,000 microplastic particles from similar sources.
+Let’s look at two recent studies: 1) global study and campaign from WWF and the University of Newcastle in Australia, which revealed we may be ingesting as much as five grams of microplastic per week found in our food, water, and air and 2) another study reported in the US last week that people may be consuming up to 121,000 microplastic particles from similar sources.

-This looks like a potential game changer for plastic pollution.
+This looks like a potential game-changer for plastic pollution.

 We now have the publication of two studies examining plastic pollution from an angle that will resonate with a lot of people, and might just send a chill down the collective spines of decision-makers in polluting companies and governments.